Stand up for the facts!

 The 2020 election’s outcome was verified in many ways:

-Republicans in Trump’s own administration, including his attorney general at the time, Bill Barr, told Trump his statements about the "stolen" election were "bull—-."
+Republicans in Trump’s own administration, including his then-attorney general, Bill Barr, told Trump his statements about the "stolen" election were "bull—-."
 Republican state election officials including in Georgia said that the election was secure that Biden was the winner.

 Ken Block, a former Rhode Island gubernatorial candidate who founded Simpatico Software Systems, wrote a USA Today op-ed explaining how the Trump campaign hired him to try to back up Trump’s postelection allegations.
 But he did not find what Trump wanted.